ataahmad/weather-app-frontend/README.md

 # weather-app-frontend
 Building the front end of my weather application with React.
 Currently under construction.
+Integrating Travis CI currently for CI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts